slub/ocrd_kitodo/docs/getting-started.md

 ## Quickstart

+Make sure that the following [prerequisites](setup/prerequisites.md) are met and `make` is installed.

+Go to the directory where you have checked out the project.

+    make prepare

+    make start

+After that the project is started with demo data.

+Take a look at our [demo](usage/demo.md) to start the OCR processing from Kitodo.

 ## Overview of modules

 The structure of our project consists of three modules whereby the OCR-D Controller and Kitodo.Production module are optional.